crums-io/stowkwik/README.md

 * `BytesManager`: a straight file-contents based object manager (no marshalling)
 * Command line tool

 Nov.
-3 2019: Created `storex` a command line tool for exploring an existing store.
+3 2019: Created `stowex` a command line tool for exploring an existing store.

 Nov.
 10 2019: Created `stowd` a command line background process that stows files away by monitoring one or more directories for new files and moving them to the store.
 Next steps: